AGilsoul/My-Projects/PROJECT-DESCRIPTIONS.md

 **  LinearRegression: Another machine learning algorithm that I coded from scratch in C++.
 This project contains a class that can fit a line, plane, or hyperplane to a set of data using regression techniques, and contains a main.cpp file for an example run.
 The adjustments to the coefficients of the line/plane are calculated using gradient descent and partial derivatives.

 **  NeuralNetwork: This project is also from made from scratch in C++.
 The network adjusts the weights of connections between structs called neurons to determine probabilities, such as the probability of a written character being a certain number, or of a cat being in a picture.
 Currently, it is used on the same dataset that is used by the K-Nearest Neighbors, which contains over 500 different tumors, which are classified as either malignant or benign.
-While this algorithm takes longer to train than the others, it is one of, if not the most accurate of all my algorithms taht I have written.
+While this algorithm takes longer to train than the others, it is one of, if not the most accurate of all my algorithms that I have written.
 In addition to this, once trained, it can make predictions extremely quickly.

   FRC2020: This folder contains the code written for my high school's First Robotics Competition (FRC) robot.
 I wrote the code with a team of five people (I have omitted all portions of the code that I did not write myself).
 The majority of the important code is contained in the file named "bruh.cpp".
 The functionalities I programmed into the robot mainly revolved around its ball shooting capabilities.
 During the competition, our robot had to launch balls at a target.
 Included in this was vision processing, which I coded in to the robot to allow it to aim itself at a target using a "Limelight" camera.
 This allowed for increased accuracy over simply having the robot driver aim it themself.
 The methods which I coded are belonging to the Robot class and are named teleShoot, autoShoot, startAutoTarget, startTeleTarget, findTarget, and AutonomousPeriodic.
 In addition to this I also helped with some of the code in the TeleopPeriodic method.
 The methods that I wrote all use each other to aim the robot, and implement a Proportion Integral Derivative (PID) controller method to aim the robot without overadjusting.